Retrodad0001/EasyDbMigrator/README.md

 - add support for .net 9 and removed the not supported .net versions
 - is AOT compatible

+! from version 4.0.2 on EasyDBMigrator will not use the Fluent Assertions package for internal testing.
+The reason is that Fluent Assertions is a commercial product now.
+EasyDBMigration will only use non-commercial opensource software.

 ## 3.0.x (the latest release)
 - add support for .net 8 and
 - monthly updates of all packages for stability and security